How to Perform an HOA Audit: A Step-by-Step Guide

 Step 5: Reviewing Contracts and Vendor Relationships

 Review the terms and conditions, pricing agreements, and performance records.
-Ensure compliance with contract terms and evaluate the value provided by vendors.
+Ensure compliance with contract terms and evaluate vendor pricing.

 Step 6: Assessing Reserve Funds and Budget Allocations